 April 6-7 Reassured that people will figure out solutions to this challenge 20% Proud finding out about how people are working together 28% Well-informed so I can make better decisions 43% Stressed that it is getting worse 52% Depressed about its effects on me and other people 39% Worried about getting sick 42% Fearful about how it will affect my future 44% None of these 9%

-TM1816Y20.What concerns you most about the coronavirus/COVID-19?
+TM1805Y20.
+How familiar are you with the coronavirus/COVID-19, if at all?